PORCELAIN BOX. POTSCHAPPEL-DRESDEN, GERMANY, 19TH.

 Reference: ZF0702

 Box.
-Glazed porcelain.
+Enameled porcelain.
 Potschappel-Dresden, Germany, 19th century.
 With mark on the base.
-Rectangular box with a slightly curved lid made of enameled porcelain with golden metal finials and hinges that has a decoration, on the outside, of figurative scenes of couples in natural landscapes of clear rococo reminiscence enhanced by golden frames and elements of scales in pink tones; Inside, on the cover, another scene of this type appears.
-The base of the piece presents a brand alluding to the factory responsible for it.
-In 1872 Carl Thieme (Carl Johann Gottlieb Thieme) converted his porcelain painting business into a porcelain factory, keeping the headquarters in Dresden and calling it the Sächische Porzellanfabrik zu Potschappel (Dresden) von Carl Thieme.
-A brand like the one seen in this piece was used on it between 1888 and the beginning of the 20th century.
+Rectangular box with a slightly curved lid made of enamelled porcelain with gold-coloured metal hinges and trim.
+The box features a decoration on the outside of figurative scenes of couples in natural landscapes with a clear Rococo feel, enhanced by gold frames and scale elements in pink tones.
+On the inside, on the lid, another scene of this type appears.
+The base of the piece bears a mark alluding to the factory responsible for it.
+In 1872, Carl Thieme (Carl Johann Gottlieb Thieme) converted his porcelain painting business into a porcelain factory, keeping the headquarters in Dresden and calling it Sächische Porzellanfabrik zu Potschappel (Dresden) von Carl Thieme.
+A mark such as the one seen on the present piece was used there between 1888 and the beginning of the 20th century.

 · Size: 12x8x7 cms